marianaobmorais/minishell/README.md

 ### Message to students

-If you are searching resources to learn more about your own pipex, I encourage you to turn to your peers and the function manuals.
+If you are searching resources to learn more about your own minishell, I encourage you to turn to your peers and the function manuals.
 Do not implement any code you do not understand and cannot code from scratch.